Swept Away (1974 film): Production

-The film was shot along the eastern Sardinian coast, in the province of Nuoro; the sailing yacht that can be seen at the beginning of the movie is the J-class yacht Shamrock V, which at the time of production was named Quadrifoglio.
+The film was shot along the eastern Sardinian coast, in the province of Nuoro; the sailing yacht that can be seen at the beginning of the film is the J-class yacht Shamrock V, which at the time of production was named Quadrifoglio.
 The beach of the landing of the two shipwrecks is Cala Fuili, in the municipality of Dorgali.
 The beach of Cala Luna, on horseback between the municipality of Dorgali and Baunei, was another location used for filming.
 The Carunchio refuge and the most sensual scenes were shot in the dunes of Capo Comino, a town in the municipality of Siniscola.

 Although in the film, it seems that the shipwrecks travel a single beach, in reality these beaches are several kilometers apart.
 The final scene of the helicopter departure is set in Tortolì, in Ogliastra, also in the province of Nuoro.
 The same locations were also chosen for Guy Ritchie's remake of the film.

 Release

-Swept Away was released by Medusa Films on 19 December 1974.
+Swept Away was released in Italy on 19 December 1974 by Medusa Distribuzione.

 Reception

 Box office

-Swept Away was the fifth highest-grossing film released in Italy during the 1974-1975 season.
+Swept Away was the fifth highest-grossing film released in Italy during the 1974–1975 season.

 Critical response

-In his review in the Chicago Sun-Times, American film critic Roger Ebert gave the film four stars, his highest rating.
+In his review in the Chicago Sun-Times, American film critic Roger Ebert gave the film four out of four stars.
 Ebert wrote that the film "resists the director's most determined attempts to make it a fable about the bourgeoisie and the proletariat, and persists in being about a man and a woman.
 On that level, it's a great success."

-Other reviewers and analysts responded that those who focused on the misogyny simply didn't understand the film's message about class warfare.
-James Berardinelli defended the film, writing "Those who view this film casually may easily mistake it for a male fantasy...
+Other reviewers and analysts responded that those who focused on the misogyny did not understand the film's message about class warfare.
+James Berardinelli defended the film, writing, "Those who view this film casually may easily mistake it for a male fantasy...
 The reality, however, is that Wertmuller is exhibiting the courage to show things that other filmmakers shy away from."
-John P. Lovell wrote "The sexual violence can be analyzed as political violence within the framework of patriarchal politics and the film's concern with a symbolic presentation of social revolt."
+John P. Lovell wrote, "The sexual violence can be analyzed as political violence within the framework of patriarchal politics and the film's concern with a symbolic presentation of social revolt."

 In her review in Jump Cut, Tania Modleski dismissed those justifications, contending that critics would not have been so kind to those who made films which reinforced stereotypes—culminating in violent subjugation—about oppressed ethnic groups, so there was no justification for critics to praise a rape-fantasy film.
 Responding to the film's message about class warfare, she wrote "So even if Wertmuller wanted to convey only a political message, she has clouded rather than clarified the issues.
 She should have made both parties male."

+Metacritic, which uses a weighted average, assigned the a score of 68 out of 100, based on 7 critics, indicating "generally favorable" reviews.